mvolkmann/blog/src/deno.md

 If the formatting performed by `deno fmt` is not to your liking, Prettier can be used instead.

+## Getting Information

+To get the locations of cache directories used by Deno, enter `deno info`.
+This provides the cache directory, the subdirectory where remote modules are cached, and the subdirectory where the output of the TypeScript compiler is stored.

+To install a remote module and see a list of its dependencies, enter `deno info {module-url}`.

 ## Generating Documentation